bizflycloud/terraform-provider-bizflycloud/docs/resources/network_interface.md

 ---
 subcategory: Cloud Server
-layout: "bizflycloud"
 page_title: "Bizfly Cloud: bizflycloud_network_interface"
 description: |-
     Provides a Bizfly Cloud Network Interface resource.
 This can be used to create, modify, and delete Network Interface.
 ---

 # Resource: bizflycloud_network_interface